-In just one year, the Kriegsmarine sank 56 Allied ships, including 17 tankers, while losing only one submarine – the Unterseeboot 166.
+In the months following America’s entering the war, the Kriegsmarine sank 56 Allied ships, including 17 tankers, while losing only one submarine, Unterseeboot 166.

-German submarine predations so threatened the war effort that American government and industry responded with the longest petroleum pipeline project ever undertaken, building the “Big Inch” and “Little Big Inch” from East Texas to Illinois, and as far as New York.
-See WW II Big Inch and Little Big Inch Pipelines.
+German submarine attacks so threatened the war effort that American government and the petroleum industry responded with the longest pipeline project ever undertaken, building the “Big Inch” and “Little Big Inch” from East Texas to Illinois, and as far as New York.
+Learn more in WW II Big Inch and Little Big Inch Pipelines.

 But for the U-166, the war was over.
 Its final resting place remained a mystery for almost 60 years.